One of America's Best Burgers Comes from This Dive Made of Sea Trash

 All photos by the author

 As teenagers, my friends and I used to discuss how the burgers at the Le Tub Saloon could possibly be so good.
-There was a prolific rumor that the place had employed just one grill since its inception in the 1970s, and that grill was never cleaned.
-Therefore, each burger was infused with the flavor—or ghost—of every burger that had been cooked there before.
+There was a prolific rumour that the place had employed just one grill since its inception in the 1970s, and that grill was never cleaned.
+Therefore, each burger was infused with the flavour—or ghost—of every burger that had been cooked there before.

 On a recent trip back to the Hollywood, Florida dive, owner Steve Sidle assured me that although Le Tub has had only two successive grills during its nearly 40-year history (and the first remained for almost three decades), cleaning is standard daily procedure.
 But that's beside the point.
 The very fact that there is mythological lore about the source of a particular burger's deliciousness is evidence enough that it's a damn good burger.